ahhchooey/Pabbot/README.md

 This is Pabbot.

 Pabbot is a platforming game where you play as Pabbot.
 Pabbot is creature that is just trying to get home.
-Play as Pabbot to help him traverse the dangerous terrains to make to home.
+Play as Pabbot to help him traverse the dangerous terrains.
 Pabbot can jump, wall hop, and spin to attack enemies.
 He has three health to make it all the way through.
 Make sure Pabbot gets home safe.

 ------